ivansdivans/bloom-buddy-mobile/README.md

 ## Project status

-Currently project is in MVP stage which includes following features:
+Currently the project is in an MVP stage which includes following features:
 - Creating and configuring your household (including name, sunlight level, air quality, humidity and average temperature)
 - Adding up to 5 plants from your phone's gallery
-- Automatically clasifying plant using trained ML model
+- Automatically clasifying plant using ML model (trained on flowers and plants datasets from [kaggle](https://www.kaggle.com/))
-- Editing plant's details
+- Editing plant details
-- Generating plants care schedule based on watering frequency
+- Generating a household's care schedule based on watering frequency of selected plants

-All features and ideas for future development are summarised in [Kanban board](https://github.com/users/ivansdivans/projects/2).
+All features and ideas for future development are summarised on the [Kanban board](https://github.com/users/ivansdivans/projects/2).

 This project has [Wiki](https://github.com/ivansdivans/bloom-buddy-mobile/wiki) with working materials (inlcuding brainstorming session notes, wireframes and requirements).